opatiny/S1-INFO1/project/docs/README.md

 - type: 1c -> type of message, __has to be 3__
 - controller code: 4c -> controller ID
-- phenomenom code: 4c -> ID of the phenomenom type
+- event code: 4c -> ID of the event type
 - timestamp (long long): 10c -> in seconds?
 - measurement (float): 10c -> float with max value +99999.999 (sign -> 1c, whole part -> 5c, point -> 1c, decimal part -> 3c)

+### The server

+The server reads the data from the `dataHandler`, parses it and stores it in external files in the `project/logs` folder.